 The Columbia River holds a history and a heartbeat.
 Paddle into the past, as we travel on the David Thompson’s 1811 historic route along a portion of the Columbia River with Columbia River Paddle.

-Canadian Mountain Experience specializes in canoeing, kayaking and SUPing with a relaxed, easy paced approach in the spectacular setting of the Columbia River Valley (Invermere-on-the-Lake).
+Specializes in canoeing, kayaking and SUPing with a relaxed, easy paced approach in the spectacular setting of the Columbia River Valley (Invermere-on-the-Lake).
 They offer a wide-variety of unique ways to discover the lakes and rivers in the area.

 Less than 1-Hour